-- 1. Verify all cable runs are secured.
-If installed in a mobile installation, use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
-Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls/bulkheads or other openings. - 3.
-After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers to the main electrical/distribution panel.
+- 1. Verify all cable runs are secured. - 2.
+Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls or other openings. - 3.
+After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/ distribution panel.

-2.5.5 AC Wiring Configuration
+2.5.6 AC Wiring Configuration